Downsizing Scams: Effortless Tips to Stay Safe

 - Passwords or verification codes

-- Full birth date
+- Full birth dates

 - Copies of utility bills unless required by a verified service